dusty-nv/jetson-containers/docs/setup.md

 ## sudo NOPASSWD

-Seeing as Ubuntu users aren't by default in the `docker` group, they need to run docker commands with `sudo`, as do the build tools.
-Hence you could be randomly asked for your sudo password during builds.
+Seeing as Ubuntu users aren't by default in the `docker` group, they need to run docker commands with `sudo` (as do the build tools).
+Hence you could be periodically asked for your sudo password during builds.
 To disable sudo from repeatedly asking you for your password, run `sudo visudo` and add this to the end:

 ```
 your_username ALL=(ALL) NOPASSWD: ALL
 ```

-Or to not ask for sudo password only when a docker command is being used:
+Or to skip asking for sudo password only when a docker command is being used:

 ```
 your_username ALL=(ALL) NOPASSWD: /usr/bin/docker